Bazm0/tachi/README.md

     heroku config:add SHORT_DOMAIN="fra.gd"
     # selected root domain to redirect to
     heroku config:set ROOT_DOMAIN=https://www.fragd.com/

+## Custom Shortened Domain
+To integrate a custom short domain you need to configure related DNS nameservers. e.g. Above fra.gd has been added as a custom domain, and configured using [@AWS Route 53 Heroku configuration ][9]

 ### API
 There is a JSONP wrapped custom endpoint, you can add URLs with a `GET` supplying the following parameters: